mystilleef/eclipse4-smartsave/com.laboki.eclipse.e4.plugin.autosave/README.md

 AUTOSAVE
 --------
-It's the 21st century.
-Pressing [ctrl+s] should be outlawed.
-Applications should always preserve states!
 This Eclipse 4 plugin automatically saves your files.
 Why?
-Because you have better things to do with your time than worry about losing your files.
+Because you have better things to do than worry about losing your files.

 CURRENT FEATURES
 ----------------